MontanaFlossCo/Flint-Documentation/README.md

 # 💥 Flint Documentation

 Flint is a pure Swift framework for building iOS, tvOS, watchOS or macOS apps that implement [Feature Driven Development](https://montanafloss.co/blog/feature-driven-development) and uses the power of Features, Actions and conventions to make app development and debugging more productive.
-See the [main Flint repository](https://github.com/MontanaFlossCo/Flint) for the code.

 This is the documentation repository for Flint, to keep reference and guide documentation out of the [main code repository](https://github.com/MontanaFlossCo/Flint).